Maxime Sivis

-Maxime James Sivis (born 1 April 1998) is a professional footballer who plays as a right-back for Liga I club Dinamo București.
+Maxime James Sivis (born 1 April 1998) is a professional footballer who plays as a right-back for Russian Premier League club Orenburg.
 Born in France, he represented DR Congo at under-18 level.

 Club career

 Sivis is a product of the youth academies of Cholet and Angers, and began his senior career with the reserves of Angers.
 He couldn't find opportunities with the first team, so moved to Quevilly-Rouen in 2018.
 In the summer of 2019, he transferred to Concarneau.
 The following summer, he moved to Red Star in the Championnat National.
 On 7 June 2021, Sivis signed his first professional contract with Ligue 2 side En Avant Guingamp until 2024.
 He made his professional debut with Guingamp in a 2–1 Ligue 2 loss to Sochaux on 21 September 2021, scoring his side's only goal in the 45+2' minute.

+On 24 July 2026, Sivis moved to Orenburg in Russia, becoming the first French player in club history.

 International career

 Born in France, Sivis is of Congolese descent.
 He represented the DR Congo U18 side in a friendly 8–0 loss to the England U17s in October 2015.